gezielcarvalho/dotnet-angular-catalog/doc/D001_MD_project.md

 | Product      | description, price, image                             |
 | Category     | categoryName, description                             |
 | Image        | imageName, imageDescription, imageFile, imageCaption  |

+### Identifying Information Requirements

+Detail the use cases and domain classes that are scheduled to be implemented in the first iteration.

 ## Iteration 2 - The First Step in the Development of the Project